-Follow the steps below if you need to configure a host running DB2/400 v4r2 and later to accept DRDA requests over TCP/IP:
+Follow the steps below if you need to configure an AS/400 host to accept DRDA requests over TCP/IP:

-1. Log on to the DB2/400 host.

-2. Change the DDM TCP/IP Attributes to automatically start the listener program by entering:
+- 1. Log on to the AS/400 host. - 2.
+Change the DDM TCP/IP Attributes to automatically start the listener program by entering: